marcelboldt/EXASockets/README.md

 - Sending a query
 - Fetching a result set

+The result set is stored in an exaResultSet that stores data column-wise in C++ std::vectors of an appropriate data type, depending on the column data type.
+However, the data type mapping is not yet perfect and may be improved in the future.

 ### Performance:

-The library is entierly C++ with a custom implemnetation of the websocket protocol and relying on rapidJSON, which is pretty fast and works well for huge JSONs.
+The library is entierly C++ with a custom implementation of the websocket protocol and relying on rapidJSON, which is pretty fast and works well for huge JSONs.
 Promising so far...

 Tested with EXASOL 6 Beta 1: Measured is sending a query and fetching a